 Caring for our island's heritage

 Celebrating island life and keeping the Bailiwick’s past safe for today, and many tomorrows.

 Guernsey's local and family history research centre

-The Priaulx Library is a unique centre that preserves Guernsey’s history and genealogy and makes it available to the public.
-The island’s language, history, culture, literature and people can be discovered within the Library’s valuable collections.
+The Priaulx Library is a unique centre that preserves Guernsey’s history and genealogy.
+The Library's varied collections and friendly staff make the island’s language, history, culture, literature and people easily accessible to all.

 Conduct independent research or ask us to help